lit/lit/dev-docs/design/how-lit-works.md

 ## Comparison to Virtual DOM

-lit-html is comparable in many ways to virtual-DOM approaches, but it works without storing a separate representation of the DOM in memory, or computing DOM diffs like virtual-DOM libraries must do.
+lit-html is comparable in many ways to virtual-DOM (VDOM) approaches, but it works without storing a separate representation of the DOM in memory, or computing DOM diffs like virtual-DOM libraries must do.

 - Where VDOMs work at the level of the DOM representation of a UI, lit-html works at the _value_ level.
 - lit-html UIs are values, like VDOM, but instead of each DOM node being represented as a single value, the DOM structure is represented by a reference to a template.